How do you write a successful business blog?

 How to write a blog post to promote your business

-Your blog should be targeted towards prospects and it should answer questions prospects have when researching other companies to work with.
+Your blog should be targeted towards prospective customers, clients, and patients and it should answer questions prospects have when researching other companies to work with.

 Before you start a business blog, ask yourself the following questions to formulate a strategy: